-- 4.1 It is the Policy of the PRRD to conduct procurement processes that conform to the following philosophies: - a) Wherever possible and practical to do so, the procurement of goods and services shall be by a competitive bidding process. - b) The PRRD will comply with all applicable laws, regulations, relevant PRRD policies, and trade agreements.
+- 4.1 It is the Policy of the PRRD to conduct procurement processes that conform to the following philosophies: - a) Wherever possible and practical to do so, the procurement of goods and services shall be by a competitive bidding process.

-- c) The PRRD is committed to open, fair, transparent and non-discriminatory procurement processes that give access to all qualified suppliers. - 4.2 This Policy applies to the procurement of any and all goods and services, including capital expenditures and goods for resale.
+- b) The PRRD will comply with all applicable laws, regulations, relevant PRRD policies, and trade agreements. - c) The PRRD is committed to open, fair, transparent and non-discriminatory procurement processes that give access to all qualified suppliers. - d) For procurements under Trade Agreement thresholds, the Regional District will give preference to local suppliers where quality, specifications, service, price and delivery are equivalent. - 4.2 This Policy applies to the procurement of any and all goods and services, including capital expenditures and goods for resale.